danielsaidi/Cloney/README.txt

 ======

-Cloney is a Windows application that lets you clone .NET solutions in no time, with just a few clicks.
-It is also possible to use Cloney as a console application.
+Cloney is a Windows application that lets you clone .NET solutions in no time.
+Cloney can be run as both a wizard as well as a GUI application.

 Cloney copies all files and folders from a source folder to a a target folder.
-When doing so, it will replace the old namespace with the new one and ignore some files and folders that should not be cloned (like git, tfs and svn files and folders).
+When doing so, it will replace the old namespace with the new one.
+It will also ignore some files and folders that should not be cloned (such as git, tfs, svn and ReSharper-related files and folders).

-Cloney leaves you with a clones solution that is free of any old, unwanted old stuff.
+The result of a Cloney clone operation is a new solution where the new namespace is applied everywhere, and where stuff that strictly belong to the old one is ignored.

 How to use Cloney
 =================

-When you execute Cloney.exe without any arguments, it is started as a GUI application.
-If so, select a source and a target folder, press "Clone" and you are done.
+If you execute Cloney.exe without arguments, it launches a GUI wizard, that lets you clone solutions by selecting a source and a target folder then press a "Clone" button.

-However, if you execute Cloney.exe from the console, and with arguments, Cloney launches as a console application.
+If you execute Cloney.exe from the command line, you can provid eit with arguments to make it launch as a console application.
+For now, two arguments are required:
-Launch it as such:

-> Cloney.exe --source xxxxx --target yyyyy
+	> Cloney.exe --source:xxxxx --target:yyyyy

-For now, the console app is a nice-to-have feature, that I have not put that much effort in.
-It could be extended quite a lot.
+Both the console application and the GUI application can be extended quite a lot.

 Contact & downloads